About the Program

 As a member of the Department of Surgery Kate supported a myriad of department-wide initiatives and programs in the areas of process improvement, strategy and operations, and quality and financial ventures.
 She completed her administrative residency with the Chief Executive Officer and Chief Operating Officer at VCU Health for the 2019-2020 year and remains with the Health System as a Business and Finance Manager in the Transplant and Dialysis Service Lines.

 How To Apply

-We are preparing to open the position and solicit applications for one intern from the Class of 2024 to join our program in August 2021
+We will open the position and solicit applications in the spring for one intern from the Class of 2026 to join our program in August 2023.

 Nikki and Katie at AASA Conference 2019 in San Francisco